sun0day/sun0day.github.io/article/vite/why-vite4_3-is-faster.md

-# Why Vite4.3 is faaaaster?
+# How did we make Vite 4.3 so faaaaster? :rocket:

-Just like [@sapphi-red](https://github.com/sapphi-red/) said, Vite4.3 has made an amazing performance improvement than Vite4.2.
+Just like [@sapphi-red](https://github.com/sapphi-red/) said, Vite 4.3 has made amazing performance improvements over Vite 4.2.

 ![perf](https://user-images.githubusercontent.com/102238922/232652875-2fa5f9a9-17fa-48c8-b3de-4bdf87ae842f.png)

-As a new rookie of the team, I am so glad that I've joined this party.
-To let more people know what we did to make Vite4.3 so fast, we are happy to share the experience.
+As a new rookie on the team, I am so glad that I've joined this party.
+To let more people know what we did to make Vite 4.3 so fast, we are happy to share the experience.

 ## Smarter resolve strategy

-Vite resolves all the received urls and paths in order to get the target modules.
+Vite resolves all the received URLs and paths to get the target modules.

-In Vite4.2, there are many **redundant resolve logics and unnecessary module searches**.
-Vite4.3 makes the resolve logic **simpler**, **stricter** and **more accurate** to reduce calculations and `fs` calls.
+In Vite 4.2, there are many **redundant resolve logics and unnecessary module searches**.
+Vite 4.3 makes the resolve logic **simpler**, **stricter** and **more accurate** to reduce calculations and `fs` calls.

-### Resolve simpler
+### A simpler resolve

-Vite4.2 heavily depends on the [resolve](https://www.npmjs.com/package/resolve) package to resolve dependency's `package.json`, when we looked into the source code of [resolve](https://www.npmjs.com/package/resolve), there were many useless logic while resolving `package.json`.
-Vite4.3 abandons [resolve](https://www.npmjs.com/package/resolve) and follows the simpler resolve logic: directly check whether `package.json` exists in the nested parents' directory.
+Vite 4.2 heavily depends on the [resolve](https://www.npmjs.com/package/resolve) package to resolve the dependency's `package.json`, when we looked into the source code of [resolve](https://www.npmjs.com/package/resolve), there was much useless logic while resolving `package.json`.
+Vite 4.3 abandons [resolve](https://www.npmjs.com/package/resolve) and follows the simpler resolve logic: directly checks whether `package.json` exists in the nested parents' directory.

-### Resolve stricter
+### A stricter resolve

-Vite has to call the nodejs `fs` APIs to find the module.
+Vite has to call the Nodejs `fs` APIs to find the module.
 But IO is expensive.
-Vite4.3 narrows the file search and skips searching some special paths in order to reduce the `fs` calls as much as possible. e.g:
+Vite 4.3 narrows the file search and skips searching some special paths in order to reduce the `fs` calls as much as possible. e.g:

-1. Since `#` symbol would not appear in urls and users could control that no `#` symbol in the source files' paths, Vite4.3 no longer checks paths with `#` symbol inside user's own source files but only searches them in the `node_modules`.
+1. Since `#` symbol would not appear in URLs and users could control that no `#` symbol in the source files' paths, Vite 4.3 no longer checks paths with `#` symbol inside the user's source files but only searches them in the `node_modules`.
-2. In unix systems, Vite4.2 checks each absolute path inside the root directory first, it's fine for most paths, but it would be very likely to fail if the absolute path starts with root.
-To skip searching `/root/root/path-to-file` while `/root/root` doesn't exist, Vite4.3 judges whether `/root/root` exists as a directory at the beginning and pre-caches the result.
+2. In Unix systems, Vite 4.2 checks each absolute path inside the root directory first, it's fine for most paths, but it would be very likely to fail if the absolute path starts with the root.
+To skip searching `/root/root/path-to-file` while `/root/root` doesn't exist, Vite 4.3 judges whether `/root/root` exists as a directory at the beginning and pre-caches the result.
-3. When Vite server receives `@fs/xxx` and `@vite/xxx`, it would be unnecessary to resolve this urls again.
-Vite4.3 directly returns the previous cached result instead re-resolving them.
+3. When Vite server receives `@fs/xxx` and `@vite/xxx`, it would be unnecessary to resolve these URLs again.
+Vite 4.3 directly returns the previously cached result instead of re-resolving them.
-4. Vite4.2 uses absolute file paths as the package datas cache keys.
-That's not enough since Vite has to traverse the same directory both in `pkg/foo/bar` and  `pkg/foo/baz`. <br>Vite4.3 uses not only the absolute paths(`/root/node_modules/pkg/foo/bar.js` & `/root/node_modules/pkg/foo/baz.js`) but also the traversed directories(`/root/node_modules/pkg/foo` & `/root/node_modules/pkg`) as the keys of `pkg` cache.

-### Resolve more accurate
+### A more accurate resolve

-Vite4.2 recursively resolves the module when the file path is a directory, this would lead to unnecessary calculations repeatedly.
-Vite4.3 flattens the recursive resolution and applies appropriate resolution to different type paths.
+Vite 4.2 recursively resolves the module when the file path is a directory, this would lead to unnecessary calculations repeatedly.
+Vite 4.3 flattens the recursive resolution and applies appropriate resolution to different types of paths.
 It's also easier to cache some `fs` calls after flattening.

+### Package package package

+Thanks to [@bluwy](https://github.com/bluwy)'s nice work, Vite 4.3 breaks the performance bottleneck of resolving `node_modules` package data.

+Vite 4.2 uses absolute file paths as the package data cache keys.
+That's not enough since Vite has to traverse the same directory both in `pkg/foo/bar` and `pkg/foo/baz`. <br>Vite 4.3 uses not only the absolute paths(`/root/node_modules/pkg/foo/bar.js` & `/root/node_modules/pkg/foo/baz.js`) but also the traversed directories(`/root/node_modules/pkg/foo` & `/root/node_modules/pkg`) as the keys of `pkg` cache.

-Another case is that Vite4.2 looks up `package.json` of a deep import path inside a single function, e.g when Vite4.2 resolves a file path like `a/b/c/d`, it first checks whether root `a/package.json` exists, if not, then finds the nearest `package.json` in the order `a/b/c/package.json` -> `a/b/package.json`, but the fact is that finding root `package.json` and nearest `package.json` should be handled separately since they are needed in different resolve contexts.
-Vite4.3 splits the root `package.json` and nearest `package.json` resolution in two parts so that they won't mix with each other.
+Another case is that Vite 4.2 looks up `package.json` of a deep import path inside a single function, e.g when Vite 4.2 resolves a file path like `a/b/c/d`, it first checks whether root `a/package.json` exists, if not, then finds the nearest `package.json` in the order `a/b/c/package.json` -> `a/b/package.json`, but the fact is that finding root `package.json` and nearest `package.json` should be handled separately since they are needed in different resolve contexts.
+Vite 4.3 splits the root `package.json` and nearest `package.json` resolution in two parts so that they won't mix.

 ## Non-blocking tasks